hychan48/google-foobar-2023-q4/levels/q2/readme_q2_dont-get-volunteered.md

 # Initial thoughts
 * Interesting question to animate.
-However, let's just get it done
+However, let's just get it done (7 days left though, I can afford to have fun)
   * Like the Knight's Tour problem animation.
   * [Interactive Knight's Tour](https://www.maths-resources.com/knights/)
   *